Magnitude 6.9 earthquake hits off central Philippines coast

 However, there was no tsunami threat after the tremor, the Pacific Tsunami Warning Center said.

-“We are still assessing the damage,” Pamela Baricuatro, governor of Cebu, said in a video posted on social media.
+“We are still assessing the damage,” Pamela Baricuatro, the governor of Cebu, said in a video posted on social media.

 “But it could be worse than we think,” said Baricuatro, adding that she has been in touch with the president’s office and is asking for aid.

-Cebu firefighter Joey Leeguid told the AFP news agency from the town of San Fernando that he felt the quake at his fire station.
+Cebu firefighter Joey Leeguid told AFP from the town of San Fernando that he felt the quake at his fire station.

 “We saw our locker moving from left to right.
 We felt slightly dizzy for a while, but we are all fine now,” Leeguid said.

 Martham Pacilan, a 25-year-old resident of the resort town of Bantayan near the epicentre, said he was at the town square near a church when the quake struck.